sendgrid/docs/content/docs/for-developers/sending-email/quickstart-ruby.md

 mail = SendGrid::Mail.new(from, subject, to, content)
 ```

 Next, use the API key you set up earlier.
 Remember, the API key is stored in an environment variable, so you can use Ruby's `ENV` class to access it.
 Assign the key to a variable named `sg` using the helper library's `API` method.
-The helper library will pass your key to the v3 API in an Authorization header using Bearer token authentication.
+The helper library will pass your key to the v3 API in an Authorization Header using Bearer token authentication.

 ```ruby
 sg = SendGrid::API.new(api_key: ENV['SENDGRID_API_KEY'])